-Ecommerce website and marketplace may have both been used to mean one or the other.
-Though Ecommerce website and marketplace are both online stores, knowing their how each one operates makes a lot of difference.
+E-commerce websites and marketplace may have both been used to mean one or the other.
+Though E-commerce websites and marketplace are both online stores, knowing how each one operates makes a lot of difference.

-An ecommerce website is a store found online carrying an individuals’ or single company’s products.
-A market place maybe a collection of stores/vendors online and is under one brand and platform.
+An e-commerce website is a store found online carrying an individuals’ or a single company’s products.
+A marketplace may be a collection of stores/vendors online and is under one brand and platform.

 Who maintains the website?